British Airways Flight 38: Lawsuit

 In November 2009, 10 passengers were announced to be suing Boeing over the incident in the Circuit Court of Cook County in Illinois, United States.
 Each of the ten plaintiffs reportedly could receive up to US$1,000,000 (about £600,000 at the time) compensation.
 The lawsuit alleged that the design of the aircraft was "defective and unreasonably dangerous", that Boeing "breached their duty of care", and also breached their "warranties of merchantability and fitness".
 Claims were settled out of court in 2012.

 In popular culture

-The Discovery Channel Canada / National Geographic TV series Mayday featured the incident in a season-10 episode titled "The Heathrow Enigma".
+The Discovery Channel Canada / National Geographic TV series Mayday featured the incident in the second episode of the tenth season episode titled "The Heathrow Enigma".